 Make your bed and lie on it

-Switch your normal duvet for a lighter, summer-weight one.
-Sleeping on top of the covers just feels wrong for some reason, so at least if you have a lightweight duvet, you won’t melt.
+Switch your normal duvet for a lighter, summer-weight one - or take the duvet out of its cover and use the cover instead.
+Sleeping on top of the covers just feels wrong for some reason, so at least if you have a lightweight duvet, you won't melt.

 Ditch the DIY

-With the heat, the World Cup and Wimbledon, it’s no time to be tackling home renovations.
-If your kitchen is desperately in need of a spruce-up though, consider swapping your current unit doors for a different colour or style.
-New kitchen doors can be fitted in less than a day or two, so the room won’t be out of action when you most need a cold drink.
+It's not like us to say this but when the weather is this hot, it's no time to be tackling home renovations.
+If your storage is desperately in need of a spruce-up though, consider swapping your current unit doors for a different colour or style.
+New kitchen doors can be fitted in less than a day or two, so the room won't be out of action when you most need a cold drink.
 Crisp whites, slick gloss finishes and shades like Denim Blue or Pebble Grey will make your kitchen feel fresh and cool rather than small and stuffy.

 Don't forget your furry friends